A Glossary of All Things Aston Martin

 By Andrew Miterko | Aug 7, 2019

 F ounded in 1913 by Lionel Martin and Robert Bamford, Aston Martin has grown to become an icon in the automotive world, synonymous with style, luxury, performance and exclusivity.
 Throughout the marque’s history, their sports and GT cars have formed the basis for their race cars culminating in a historic victory in the 1959 Le Mans 24 Hours with the DBR1 and returning to competition in 2005.
 Aston Martin has one of the longest histories in the British car industry and has always stayed true to the marque’s image and roots by creating a portfolio of some of the most praised sports cars of all time.
-This year’s RM Sotheby’s: Monterey auction (15–17 August, Monterey) will be extended to three days as we celebrate Aston Martin’s milestone anniversary of its motorsport history and the exceptional road cars that have come to define the brand.
-With over 30 Aston Martin models offered during the single-day sale leading the weekend, there’s no better time than now to refresh your knowledge of commonly used names and terminology regarding Aston Martin models.
+The August 2019 RM Sotheby’s: Monterey auction was the perfect event to celebrate Aston Martin’s milestone anniversary of its motorsport history and the exceptional road cars that have come to define the brand.
+As over 30 Aston Martin models were offered during the single-day sale, there’s no better time than now to refresh your knowledge of commonly used names and terminology regarding Aston Martin models.

 The name Aston Martin originates from Lionel Martin himself, who used to race specials on a long stretch of roadway near Aston Clinton in the Vale of Aylesbury in Buckinghamshire, UK, used for the Aston Clinton Hillclimb race.